Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 • Wollam Gardens – Jeffersonton, VA

-Several farms and towns across Virginia host annual flower festivals and bloom events that you won’t want to miss.
-Here are a few to keep on your radar:
+Many farms and towns across Virginia host annual flower festivals and bloom events that you won’t want to miss.
+While most Virginia flower festivals are in the spring, you’ll find events happening all year long.
+Here are a few to keep on your radar.

 • Gloucester Daffodil Festival (April – Gloucester)

-• Flower Festival at Layman Family Farm (April – Blue Ridge, VA)
+• Flower Festival at Layman Family Farm (April – Blue Ridge)

 • Festival of Spring Tulips (April – Nokesville)